Gametophytic selection

-Gametophytic selection is the selection of one haploid pollen grain over another through the means of pollen competition (see also certation), and that resulting sporophytic generations are positively affected by this competition.
-Evidence for the positive effects of gametophytic selection on the sporophyte generation has been observed in several flowering plant species, but there are is still some debate as to the biological significance of gametophytic selection.
+Gametophytic selection is the selection of one haploid pollen grain over another through the means of pollen competition (see also certation), and the resulting sporophytic generations are positively affected by this competition.
+Evidence for the positive effects of gametophytic selection on the sporophyte generation has been observed in several flowering plant species, but there is still some debate as to the biological significance of gametophytic selection.

 Non-random success of pollen tubes

 Pollen competition hypothesis

 The competitive ability of pollen grains (microgapmetophytes) is rooted in the expression of their haploid genomes.
 The haploid genes are expressed immediately after pollen development and during pollen germination and pollen-tube growth.
 About 60% of genes expressed in the sporophyte are also expressed in the microgametophyte.
 This expression influences the ability of pollen tubes to compete during growth.
 When pollen competition occurs, the competitive ability is determined by differences between tube growth rate or the time it takes for germination to occur.
 Pollen completion is increased when pollen is not limiting and when pollen is in abundance relative to the number of ovules present in the ovary, but this does not guarantee pollen competition.